tegacodes/Drawing-Seeing-Moving-with-Code/docs/week4.md

 #Getting started with Vectors.
 We will be drawing heavily on [Nature of Code.](http://natureofcode.com/) for the next part of the course.
+This week's material is all on pages 27-52.

 Ensure you have done the Walker class exercises from last week.
 I.1, I.2 and I.3 (try some more examples in this chapter if you can)